jeffbalagosa/CarDealershipPlatform/shared_resources/jeff_test/TestingGuide.md

 ### Service Appointments

-Keep in mind that the technician id is a foreign key to the technicians table.
+Keep in mind that `technician` is a foreign key to the technicians table.
 So you will need to create a technician first.

 ```JSON
     {